gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

 Speaking of state, there are multiple **approaches to state management** in React: the regular [React state](https://reactjs.org/docs/state-and-lifecycle.html) in class components, the [state hook](https://reactjs.org/docs/hooks-state.html) in function components, [Redux](https://redux.js.org/), as well as the more WordPress-specific [@wordpress/data](https://developer.wordpress.org/block-editor/packages/packages-data/).
 We're going to use the regular React state for the sake of simplicity, although in larger applications, this approach is arguably not ideal in terms of maintainability and separation of concerns.

 ### Adding a date range selector

 Let's start populating our main component, `SalesByCountryReport`, with other components that will make up our extension's UI.
-We'll start with WooCommerce's standard `ReportFilters` component (see [component docs](https://woocommerce.github.io/woocommerce-admin/#/components/packages/filters/README)) that is used across out-of-the-box analytics reports to select a date range.
+We'll start with WooCommerce's standard [`ReportFilters` component](https://woocommerce.github.io/woocommerce-admin/#/components/packages/filters/README) that is used in out-of-the-box analytics reports to select a date range.
 This component is trivial to render and requires no customization, but it does require a few props to be passed to it, and to do that, we'll need to lay some groundwork.

 #### The groundwork